Sociology: Environment

-Environmental sociology is the study of human interactions with the natural environment, typically emphasizing human dimensions of environmental problems, social impacts of those problems, and efforts to resolve them.
-As with other sub-fields of sociology, scholarship in environmental sociology may be at one or multiple levels of analysis, from global (e.g. world-systems) to local, societal to individual.
-Attention is paid also to the processes by which environmental problems become defined and known to humans.
-As argued by notable environmental sociologist John Bellamy Foster, the predecessor to modern environmental sociology is Marx's analysis of the metabolic rift, which influenced contemporary thought on sustainability.
-Environmental sociology is often interdisciplinary and overlaps with the sociology of risk, rural sociology and the sociology of disaster.
+Environmental sociology is the study of human interactions with the natural environment, typically emphasizing the human dimensions of environmental problems, their social impacts, and efforts to resolve them.
+As with other subfields of sociology, scholarship in environmental sociology may operate at one or multiple levels of analysis, from global (e.g., world-systems) to societal to individual.
+Attention is also paid to the processes by which environmental problems become defined and known to humans.
+As argued by the notable environmental sociologist John Bellamy Foster, the precursor to modern environmental sociology is Marx's analysis of the metabolic rift, which has influenced contemporary thought on sustainability.
+Environmental sociology is often interdisciplinary and overlaps with the sociology of risk, rural sociology, and the sociology of disaster.

 Human ecology

-Human ecology deals with interdisciplinary study of the relationship between humans and their natural, social, and built environments.
+Human ecology is the interdisciplinary study of the relationships between humans and their natural, social, and built environments.
 In addition to Environmental sociology, this field overlaps with architectural sociology, urban sociology, and to some extent visual sociology.
-In turn, visual sociology—which is concerned with all visual dimensions of social life—overlaps with media studies in that it uses photography, film and other technologies of media.
+In turn, visual sociology—which is concerned with all visual dimensions of social life—overlaps with media studies in that it uses photography, film, and other media technologies.